martinzamuner/cache_keeper/README.md

   <img alt="License" src="https://img.shields.io/github/license/martinzamuner/cache_keeper">
 </p>

-CacheKeeper allows you to mark any method to be kept fresh in your Rails cache.
-It uses ActiveJob to refresh the cache in the background.
+CacheKeeper is a Rails gem that allows you to mark any method to be kept fresh in your cache.
+It uses ActiveJob to refresh the cache in the background, either on demand or periodically.

 ## Installation